jeremydumoulin/evpv-simulator/README.md

 ### Advanced Usage

-For advanced users, you can also create a new Python script and manually import and interact with the classes in the `evpv/` folder (see the *Project Structure* ).
+For advanced users, you can also create a new Python script and manually import and interact with the classes in the `evpv/` folder (see the *Project Structure*):

 **Core Modules**.
 These modules are essential for basic usage:
 - **EVCalculator**: Simulates electric vehicle (EV) charging demand.